Sentence Fragments

 3. When one debates an issue, one must have thorough knowledge of both sides of the issue.

 Note: A common error is the use of a plural pronoun ("they" or "their") to refer to a singular indefinite pronoun (anybody, anyone, everybody, everyone, nobody, no one, one, somebody, and someone.)
 Each of these indefinite pronouns is singular, meaning a singular pronoun must be used to refer to it.
 Also, phrases beginning with "every" and "each" are singular, never plural.
-The following sentences contain errors because of a lack of pronoun agreement:
+The following sentences contain errors because of a lack of pronoun agreement:1.
+Everyone is expected to bring their books to class.*

 2. No one can be blamed for their lack of experience.*

 To avoid sexist language, "he or she" or "her or his" should be used instead of "he" or "his," but such phrasing is awkward and wordy.
-Often, a better alternative is to change the antecedent to a plural noun and to use a plural pronoun to refer to it.
+Often, a better alternative is to change the antecedent to a plural noun and to use a plural pronoun to refer to it.1.
+Everyone is expected to bring his or her books to class.

 2. Students are expected to bring their books to class.